-There are three open stage one complaints at the time of writing this report.
-These cases will likely have a small impact the final figures reported on to the annual return.
+There are six open stage one complaints at the time of writing this report.
+These cases will likely have a moderate impact upon the final figures reported on to the annual return.

-c) Upheld complaints - at 55% this indicator has reduced by 4% against last quarter.
-Although difficult to identify the root cause of why complaints are made that are not upheld, it could reflect the fact that people are generally unhappy due to the pandemic affecting all aspects of their lives, and so are more likely to complain about something that is not in fact a service failure.
+- c) Upheld complaints at 43% this indicator has reduced by 12% against last quarter.
+Although difficult to identify the root cause of why complaints are made that are not upheld, it could reflect the fact that people are generally unhappy due to the impact of the pandemic affecting all aspects of their lives, and so are more likely to complain about something that is not in fact a service failure.
 It could also be related to poor communication about services.
 Information provision is something that is reviewed regularly by the teams to make improvements.
-In addition, improved communication to manage customer expectations is something that can be addressed via the creation of the new customer services team.
+In addition, improved communication to manage customer expectations is something that can be addressed via the creation of the new customer services team. - d) Average working days to complete -The internal target for this indicator is to keep to within the target timescale for the complaint, which is five working days for stage one cases.